osprey-dcs/data-platform/doc/documents/dp/dp-tech.md

 #### dp-benchmark

 The [dp-benchmark repo](https://github.com/osprey-dcs/dp-benchmark) is not currently active, but contains code developed for evaluating the performance of some candidate technologies considered for use in the Data Platform service technology stack.
-It includes an overview of the benchmark process with a summary of results, which is provided as Appendix A of this document.
+It includes an overview of the benchmark process with a summary of results.

 ## Section 2: Data Platform API